So truthfully, why does he pull away?

 That’s right… every woman has infinite radiance.

-But not every woman allows herself to be that – and so she stunts her value and annoys people with her ‘dabbling’ in feminine energy (attention seeking).
+But not every woman allows herself to be that – and so she stunts her value with her ‘dabbling’ in feminine energy rather that surrendering to life.

 She doesn’t allow herself to be infinite and feel the full array of emotions.
-The true and real deeper cravings we have are often buried deeply in our bodies (vaginas, uterus, hearts).
+The true and real deeper cravings we have are often buried deeply in our bodies.

 It’s the same when we show up trying to ‘take’ from a man.